Skip to content

 Council's Advisory to the Public

-In its warning, the Council urged members of the public to act responsibly when consuming or sharing digital content.
-Users are advised to verify the authenticity of any media — especially those attributed to public figures, officials, or national institutions — through reliable and official sources before sharing it further.
+The Council urged members of the public to act responsibly when consuming or sharing digital content.
+Users are advised to verify the authenticity of any media — especially content attributed to public figures, officials, or national institutions — through reliable and official sources before sharing it further.

 Legal Framework: Strong Penalties for Digital Offenders